LordFokas/BlazeMap/README.md

 ## For Contributors

-To build Blaze Map locally, make sure to have a copy of the Embeddium binary stored under `/libs`.
+To build Blaze Map locally, make sure to have a copy of the Embeddium binary (jar) stored under `/libs`.
 This is because Embeddium is a build time dependency, even if only an optional runtime dependency.

-You can see what version of the Embeddium binary is needed by looking at which version is listed in `build.gradle`.
+You can see what version of the Embeddium binary is needed by looking at which version is listed in `build.gradle` under "dependencies".

+You may need to create the `/libs` folder at the root of the project.

 ### Local Dev